My dream is that people will realize that farm animals are no different than their pets

 Beef Cattle Factory Farms

 Cattle raised by the beef industry on factory farms live very stressful, difficult lives, enduring all types of extreme weather conditions.
 The majority of their time is spent in their own waste on muddy feedlots without pasture or shelter, one of thousands packed in a cramped enclosure.
-In 2013, approximately 32.4 million cattle were slaughtered for beef in the United States.
+Each year, approximately 39 million cattle are slaughtered for beef in the United States.

 Calves are usually separated from their mothers a couple of weeks after birth.
 It is common for young calves to develop acute throat irritation resulting from repeated crying for their mothers.
 After this separation, they have to endure a number of painful mutilations, including dehorning, castration, and branding.
 Even though these procedures are known to produce fear and pain in the calves, anesthesia is rarely provided.
 Male calves are castrated at a young age because it is thought it improves the meat quality and tenderness.
 Methods include removing testicles surgically with a scalpel, crushing spermatic cords with a clamp, and constricting blood flow to the scrotum until testicles die and fall off.
 Each method causes pain that can last for days but painkillers are rarely used.